Time-travel SQL for MySQL, finally

 3 rows in set (0.02 sec)

-Three queries, three answers.
-The first hits the live MySQL: current state.
-The second reaches back past the DELETE and reconstructs the row’s state at any earlier instant.
-The third is the audit trail: every event for that row in chronological order.
+That’s three different queries answering three different questions.
+The first one hits the live MySQL and returns the current state of the row.
+The second reaches past the DELETE and reconstructs what the row looked like earlier.
+The third walks the indexed change history and returns every event for that row, in chronological order.

-Recovery without touching backups.
-Audit trails without instrumenting the application.
+You get recovery without touching backups, and audit trails without instrumenting the application.

 Your application doesn’t change

-That’s the part worth lingering on.
-No new driver.
-No connection string trick.
-No SDK to integrate.
+That’s the part that matters.
+There’s no new driver to install, no connection string trick, no SDK to integrate.
 If ProxySQL already sits in front of your MySQL fleet, bintrail goes behind it as a sidecar:

 The same connection serves both worlds.
-The ORM doesn’t know anything changed.
-The DBA team doesn’t have to retrain.
-Every tool that talks MySQL keeps talking MySQL.
+The ORM doesn’t see anything different, the DBA team doesn’t need to retrain, and every tool that already speaks MySQL keeps speaking MySQL.

 The routing, in three rules